-Good: "I am passionate about giving customers excellent services and experiences.
+Good: "I am passionate about giving customers an excellent experience through my great customer service skills.
 My background is in hotels and restaurants, where I learnt the power of hard work and enthusiasm.
 I want to shift my focus and take on opportunities in tourism management.”

 Bad: Don't tell your interviewer what you did on the weekend or your favourite TV show (unless it's actually relevant to the job).